shafr/shafr.github.io/_audio_books/harry_bosh/007-a-darkness-more-than-night.md

 rating: 1
 ---

-I forced myslef through this book, just to get done with it, and I don't want to go back.
+I forced myself through this book, just to get done with it, and I don't want to go back.
 It tells ex-fbi profiler routines.

 The investigations, court case that is in progress and final reveal is also very poor.